Adrienner1988/google--maps-clone/README.md

 - A web browser

 ### Usage
-You can access the live version of the application here: [Live Demo](https://ad-google-maps-clone.netlify.app/)
+You can access the live version of the application here: [Live Demo](https://ad-maps.netlify.app/)

+Accessing the Site
+The site is password-protected.
+If you need access for review purposes, don't hesitate to contact me directly, and I will provide the necessary credentials securely.

 ### Cloning the Repository (Optional)
 If you still want to clone the repository and explore the code: